dtfiedler/HyperBEAM/README.md

 % redis_url: redis://localhost:6379
 ```

-3. Start HyperBEAM with `rebar3 shell`
+3. Start HyperBEAM with `rebar3 as redis shell` if using Redis
+   (or `rebar3 shell` for the default filesystem store)

 HyperBEAM will automatically load your configuration and display the active
 settings in the startup log.